Run an OpenFOAM parameter study

 )

-this call will run on the remote machine specified in execution_context but due to the asynchronous nature of scheduling engines this will not return the result, instead you get the job id and a function to retrieve the result later.
+this call will run on the remote machine specified in the executor, but due to the asynchronous nature of scheduling engines this will not return the result, instead you get a future to retrieve the result later

 Gallery generated by Sphinx-Gallery